antoineandrieu/bnstats/README.md

 #### Expire Block

 To convert the `expire_block` value to an human readable time, we need to apply the [formula](https://bitcoin.stackexchange.com/questions/93919/how-to-create-block-height-to-unix-time-converter):
-`FIRST_BLOCK_TIME + expire_block * BLOCK_TIME * 1000`
+`FIRST_BLOCK_TIME + expire_block * BLOCK_TIME * 1000`.
 The network block time can be found with the [stacks blockchain API](https://hirosystems.github.io/stacks-blockchain-api/#operation/get_network_block_times).
-From the documentation, this value can change over time, but the purpose of this exercice, I will hardcode the given value for the mainnet.
+From the documentation, this value can change over time, but the purpose of this exercice, I hardcoded the given value for the mainnet.
 Before rolling out a production app, we will add the call to be sure of the blocktime value.

 ### Stack